 [Note for editor: Modify the following paragraphs].

-If a non-AP and non-PCP STA has not established a pseudo-static SP with the AP or PCP, a WS element shall be included in any PSC-REQ frame that the STA transmits to the AP or PCP as an explicit request for a wakeup schedule.
+If a non-AP and non-PCP STA has not established a pseudo-static SP with the AP or PCP, a DMG Wakeup Schedule element shall be included in any PSC-REQ frame that the STA transmits to the AP or PCP as an explicit request for a wakeup schedule.
 If the AP or PCP accepts the proposed WS, it shall reply with a PSC-RSP frame indicating a status code of SUCCESS.
 Otherwise, it shall respond with a PSC-RSP frame with a nonzero status code indicating the reason for rejecting the request.
 The AP or PCP may suggest an alternative schedule in the PSC-RSP frame and set the status code to REJECT_WITH_SCHEDULE.
 If the STA accepts the alternative schedule, it shall include this WS in a subsequently transmitted PSC-REQ frame.
 If the non-AP and non-PCP STA does not accept the alternative schedule, it shall not send a PSC-REQ frame for dot11PSRequestSuspensionInterval beacon intervals following the receipt of the PSC-RSP frame.

 ...

 If a non-AP and non-PCP STA has established a pseudo-static SP schedule with the AP or PCP, it may omit the WS in the PSC-REQ frames that it sends to the AP or PCP.
 In this case, all outstanding pseudo-static SPs for the non-AP and non-PCP STA become an implicit WS request.
-When no WS element is specified in a PSC-REQ, the AP or PCP shall reply with a PSC-RSP frame indicating a status code of SUCCESS and shall adopt all outstanding pseudo-static service period schedules (9.35.6.4 (Pseudo-static allocations)) as the wakeup schedule for that STA.
+When no DMG Wakeup Schedule element is contained in a PSC-REQ frame, the AP or PCP shall reply with a PSC-RSP frame indicating a status code of SUCCESS and shall adopt all outstanding pseudo-static service period schedules (9.35.6.4 (Pseudo-static allocations)) as the wakeup schedule for that STA.

-If a non-AP and non-PCP STA has explicitly established a WS with the AP or PCP and the non-AP and non-PCP STA is in PS mode, the non-AP and non-PCP STA shall have m successive Awake BIs repeating every n beacon interval, where n is the value of the Sleep Cycle field of the WS element contained in the PSC-RSP frame received from the AP or PCP during the frame exchange that established the WS, and m is the value of the Number of Awake/Doze BIs field in that PSC-RSP frame.
+If a non-AP and non-PCP STA has explicitly established a WS with the AP or PCP and the non-AP and non-PCP STA is in PS mode, the non-AP and non-PCP STA shall have m successive Awake BIs repeating every n beacon interval, where n is the value of the Sleep Cycle field of the DMG Wakeup Schedule element contained in the PSC-RSP frame received from the AP or PCP during the frame exchange that established the WS, and m is the value of the Number of Awake/Doze BIs field in the DMG Wakeup Schedule element contained in that PSC-RSP frame.
 The non-AP and non-PCP STA shall be awake during allocated SPs in which it is either the source or destination DMG STA during each Awake BI.

 10.2.6.3 PCP Power management mode